aleksandarPaytalov/workout-generator/README.md

 **Workout won't generate**
 - Ensure at least one muscle group is selected
-- Check that exercise count is within valid range (5-20)
+- Check exercise count is between 4-20
+- Single muscle group + multiple exercises violates constraints

 **Drag and drop not working**
-- Verify you're using a supported browser
+- Verify browser supports HTML5 drag and drop
-- On mobile, use the reorder buttons instead
+- On mobile, use the arrow buttons instead
+- Check console for JavaScript errors

 **PDF export fails**
-- Check browser's popup blocker settings
+- Ensure popup blockers are disabled
-- Ensure JavaScript is enabled
+- Check JavaScript is enabled
+- Falls back to text export automatically

+**Tests failing**
+- Allow time for module initialization (modules load asynchronously)
+- Check browser console for dependency loading errors
+- Ensure all JavaScript files are present and accessible

 ### Debug Mode

-Open browser developer tools and check the console for detailed error messages.
-All modules include comprehensive error handling and logging.
+Open browser developer tools and check:
+- Console for initialization logs and errors
+- Network tab to verify all files load correctly
+- Elements tab to inspect DOM structure and event listeners

 ## 📄 License